Summary

 Implications of Fibre on Immune Markers in Canines

-Studies show that fibre can impact immune markers like Immunoglobulin A (IgA) and inflammation markers.
-For example, a diet high in prebiotic fibres has been associated with increased IgA, which protects against infections.
-Similarly, dietary fibres may lower inflammatory markers in senior dogs, thereby reducing the risk of chronic inflammatory conditions.
+Studies show that fibre can impact immune markers like Immunoglobulin A (IgA) and inflammation markers.¹,² For example, a diet high in prebiotic fibres has been associated with increased IgA, which protects against infections.¹ Similarly, dietary fibres may lower inflammatory markers in senior dogs, thereby reducing the risk of chronic inflammatory conditions.³

 Fibre in Puppy Nutrition

 For puppies, fibre supports microbiota establishment, which is crucial for immune development.
-Studies have shown that puppies fed a diet rich in prebiotic fibres, such as chicory root or inulin, exhibit improved growth, digestive function, and immune health.
-Prebiotic fibres foster a diverse microbiota, promoting the growth of beneficial bacteria while discouraging harmful strains.
+Research has demonstrated that puppies fed a diet rich in prebiotic fibres, such as chicory root or inulin, exhibit improved growth, digestive function, and immune health.¹ Prebiotic fibres foster a diverse microbiota, promoting the growth of beneficial bacteria while discouraging harmful strains, with improvements measurable in stool quality, faecal pH, and SCFA profiles.¹

 Fibre Requirements for Adult Dogs

 In adult dogs, fibre supports weight management, maintains GI health, and contributes to a balanced microbiota.
 Ingredients like beet pulp provide a blend of soluble and insoluble fibres, promoting optimal faecal consistency and aiding in the prevention of GI upset.
-Adult dogs also benefit from fibres that support a healthy immune response, especially if they are active or undergo stress, as fibre can modulate cortisol levels and gut-brain interactions.
+Research examining the impact of different fibre sources on adult dogs confirms that fibre source influences not only stool quality but also microbiota taxonomy and immune cell profiles, with cereal-based and fruit-based fibres producing distinct and complementary microbial footprints.² Adult dogs also benefit from fibres that support a healthy immune response, especially if they are active or undergo stress, as fibre can modulate cortisol levels and gut-brain interactions.

 Tailored Fibre Sources for Senior Dogs

 Senior dogs benefit from higher fibre intake to counteract age-related GI changes and immune decline.
 Fermentable fibres, such as FOS, are particularly valuable as they help maintain microbiota diversity, which often diminishes with age.
-Fibre can also help prevent age-related constipation, a common issue in older dogs, and enhance nutrient absorption, ensuring that senior dogs receive the nutrients they need from their diet.
+A clinical study investigating a novel prebiotic fibre blend in dogs aged over eight years found meaningful improvements in faecal quality scores, faecal pH, gut microbiota composition, and markers of proteolytic fermentation — providing robust clinical evidence for targeted prebiotic fibre enrichment as a practical nutritional strategy for older dogs.³ Fibre can also help prevent age-related constipation, a common issue in older dogs, and enhance nutrient absorption, ensuring that senior dogs receive the nutrients they need from their diet.